Amanda Bryant-Friedrich

-Amanda Cordelia Bryant-Friedrich is the Dean of the Graduate School and a professor in the College of Pharmacy and Health Sciences at Wayne State University.
+Amanda Cordelia Bryant-Friedrich is the dean of the graduate school and a professor in the college of pharmacy and health sciences at Wayne State University.
 She was awarded the 2014 American Chemical Society Stanley C. Israel Regional Award for Advancing Diversity in the Chemical Sciences and is a Fellow of the American Association for the Advancement of Science and the American Chemical Society.
 Her research considers modified nucleic acids and biomarkers of disease.

 Early life and education

 Byrant-Friedrich was born in Enfield, North Carolina.
 She is the daughter of a farmer and, alongside her education in the Halifax County School system, worked on the family farm.
-She graduated high school as the Valedictorian, and decided to attend university.
+She graduated high school as Valedictorian and moved on to attend university.
 Whilst she was offered a full academic scholarship at Duke University, she was encouraged by her guidance counsellor to attend North Carolina Central University.
 She eventually earned her bachelor's degree in chemistry at North Carolina Central University, where she worked in the laboratory of John Meyers.
 She became increasingly interested in scientific research and spent a summer holiday as an intern at Dow Chemical Company.
 She eventually graduated magna cum laude with a bachelor's degree in chemistry.
 She moved to Duke University for her graduate studies, and spent two years trying to prove to the department that she would be able to complete a PhD.
-She eventually earned a master's degree in the Department of Chemistry and began her doctoral research with Richard Polniaszek.
+She eventually earned a master's degree in the department of chemistry and began her doctoral research with Richard Polniaszek.
 Six months after starting, Polniaszek left the university, leaving Byrant-Friedrich to find a new project.
 In 1993, after several weeks of German lessons, Byrant-Friedrich moved to Heidelberg University for her doctoral research.
 She worked on organic chemistry under the supervision of Richard Neidlein and completed her PhD in 1997.
 Her doctoral research involved the synthesis of complex aromatic compounds.